The Ultimate Guide on Where to Stay in Singapore

 Grand exterior of the Buddha Tooth Relic Temple with towering skyscrapers behind in Chinatown, where to stay in Singapore

-Buddha Tooth Relic Temple
+The Buddha Tooth Relic Temple is absolutely stunning

-To Know Before You Go
+To Know Before You Visit Singapore

 What plug socket do I need?

-You will need plug type G which we have in the UK.
+You will need plug type G.

 Booking.com